30th Mechanized Brigade (Ukraine): 2022 Russian invasion of Ukraine

-In the 2022 Russian invasion of Ukraine, the 30th Mechanized Brigade participated in the 2022 Chornobaivka attacks against Russian positions through mortar strikes.
+In early May 2022, units of the 30th Mechanized Brigade conducted mortar strikes against Russian positions in Chornobaivka.
+Ukrainian officials characterized these as the eighteenth in a series of strikes on Russian targets in the area since the Russian invasion of Ukraine.

-From May 5-13th tanks from the 30th Mechanized Brigade repelled a river crossing by the Russian 74th Separate Guards Motor Rifle Brigade near Dronivka.
-This action was part of the wider Battle of the Siverskyi Donets that saw the destruction of 80 pieces of equipment and of the estimated 550 Russian servicemembers conducting the operation, 485 were casualties.
+From 5-13 May 2022, tanks from the 30th Mechanized Brigade repelled a river crossing by the Russian 74th Separate Guards Motor Rifle Brigade near Dronivka.
+This action was part of a battle on the Siverskyi Donets river that saw the destruction of 80 pieces of equipment and of the estimated 550 Russian servicemembers conducting the operation, 485 were casualties.
 The battle is considered one of the "deadliest single engagements" of the war at that point.

-By October 2022, the brigade was seen participating in operations during the Battle of Bakhmut.
+In October 2022, the brigade published footage of its operations against Russian forces in the "Bakhmut direction".
+During June 2023, the brigade was still operating near Bakhmut, amid counteroffensive operations in the area.
+As of July 2023, units of the brigade remained active in the "Bakhmut direction".